 Abstracts submitted for poster sessions are reviewed by a single reviewer, who either approves the abstract for presentation or makes a recommendation to reject the abstract.

 Abstract rating is completed prior to the VSS Board Meeting in late January, during which the abstracts are scheduled into talk and poster sessions.

-Criteria for the rejection of abstracts are a lack of results, fatally flawed or no methods, incomprehensibility, or repetition of well-known literature.
-Abstracts that are recommended for rejection by at least one reviewer will be considered for rejection by the Board of Directors.
-Abstracts will only be finally rejected if a two-thirds majority of directors at the board meeting vote for rejection.
+Criteria for the rejection of abstracts are insufficient results to reach a clear conclusion, fatally flawed or no methods, incomprehensibility, or repetition of well-known literature.
+Abstracts that are recommended for rejection by at least one reviewer will be additionally evaluated by the Board of Directors.
+Abstracts will only be rejected if a two-thirds majority of directors at the board meeting vote for rejection.

 Based on our experience, there are always some abstracts that fulfill these criteria, and these will indeed be rejected.

 The VSS Board of Directors meets at the end of January to schedule presentations for the meeting.
 Abstracts are divided up into thematically organized sessions, as well as presentation preference.
 (See Presentation Preference Definitions below).

 Because there are usually more requests for talks than slots available, the reviewers’ ratings will primarily determine which abstracts will be assigned to the talk sessions.
 Under very rare circumstances will the Board make small adjustments to ensure that the talks in a single session fit well together or to prevent a session from being dominated by a single laboratory.